josh-collinsworth/joco-sveltekit/src/lib/content/posts/layoffs.md

 </CalloutPlusQuote>

-Those impacted will find a note in their locker.
-To those of you: we're sad to see you go, and we thank you for your service.
+Those of you impacted will find a note in your locker.
+To those: we're sad to see you go, and we thank you for your service.
 We wish you the best, wherever this ocean may take you.
+Please collect your things, and make your way to the nearest life boat immediately.

-To those remaining: we assure you this devastating loss of your colleagues and friends will actually make things much better.
+To those remaining: we assure you this devastating loss of your colleagues and friends will actually make things much better. …For the ship, that is.
+Maybe not for every single person aboard, individually.
+But that's the way these things go, eh?

-Anyway.
+Trust us, it has to be this way, but for good reason.
 Sad day; bright future.
 Onward we go!

 ---

 Hello, crew.
 This is your captain once again.
 It seems there were quite a few questions following that last announcement, so please allow me to clarify.

-Yes, as many of you pointed out (immediately, in fact), the affected crewmates were not responsible for steering the ship.
+Yes, as many of you pointed out (immediately afterwards, in fact), our departing crewmates were not, in point of fact, responsible for steering the ship.
+So it's not really their fault, directly, that the ship is off-course.

 And yes, it's true that—if we're forced to point fingers here—that sort of general navigational thing is technically kind of _my_ job.
 As Captain.

-Allow me to set the record straight, then: I fear it's not so much that we're headed in the wrong direction, per se, as it is we're just a bit…er, overloaded, shall we say.
+Allow me to set the record straight, then: I fear it's not so much that we're headed in the wrong direction, per se—though it is that, too!—as it is our capacity just…well, it hasn't kept up with expectations.

 That is, while we all very much feel for our departing crewmates, pragmatically speaking, we simply can't maintain the speed and operational efficiency we'd like with so many people to account for.

-Communication costs, and so on.
-And so, sailing into uncertainty as we are, we're forced to trim things up a bit—to ensure success, of course.
+We're just a bit…_overstaffed_, I suppose might be the word.
+Paying a little too much money to too many people, if you like.
+And so, sailing into uncertainty as we are, we're forced to trim things up a bit—to ensure our success, of course.
+Keep us moving faster.

 Again, we're sorry to say it.
-Dreadfully sad.
-But we do hope this puts the whole messy matter to rest.
+Dreadful, this sort of thing.
+Just awful.
+But we do hope this puts the whole messy matter to rest, and we can go forward into—

+[_The sound of knocking at the door_]

 ---

-Hello again, crew.
+…Hello again, crew.
 It's your Captain again.
-It seems that previous message didn't answer quite as many questions as one might have hoped.
+It seems that previous message warranted further explanation.
 You are quite the inquisitive bunch.
 Bright crew!
 The S.S.
 Layoff is better for having you.
+Thank you for your questions.

 True, as many of you have keenly observed, those responsible for deciding who to hire and when are, in fact, the officers.
 I can see that, to some of you, it seems a bit unfair that the people being removed from the ship had nothing to do with the poor decisions that necessitated the, ah, departure, as it were.

-Perhaps, some of you have posited, we would be better off removing the people who _made_ those bad calls, rather than those who were merely doing their jobs as directed—
+Perhaps, some of you have posited, we would be better off removing the people who _made_ those bad choices, rather than those who were merely doing their jobs as directed—

 —That is, if anyone has to go at all.
 Which, it seems, is yet a further point of contention.

 All right, yes, it's true that we have plenty, both in reserves, and in new supplies continuously coming aboard.
-That's all thanks to the many partnerships you've helped us forge, and to the trading systems you've been a part of engineering.
-Our coffers are admittedly not in any danger.
+And yes, we have a great many projects coming up that will require extra hands.
+That's all thanks to the many successful partnerships and trading systems you've been a part of engineering.
 And again, we thank you all for your service in these endeavors.

 <CalloutPlusQuote>